Meet the committee

 Dionne graduated from the University of Edinburgh with First Class Honours in Law.
 Prior to joining Simkins, she worked in an in-house litigation team for an investment company in New York.

-Jonny is also a qualified solicitor having trained at Vardags, where he helped advise a wide range of clients involved in contentious reputational and privacy disputes.
+Before moving into comms, Jonny qualified as a solicitor at Vardags, where he helped advise a wide range of clients involved in contentious reputational and privacy disputes.
 Prior to this, Jonny was at the press regulator IPSO.
-This role included handling issues arising from intrusive media enquiries from journalists and paparazzi, providing pre-publication advice journalists on their code of conduct, and managing press complaints.
-He was also involved in the ‘Phone Hacking’ litigation, while a paralegal at Atkins Thomson (now Thomson Heath) and undertook a long internship at the pressure group Hacked Off.
+This role included handling issues arising from intrusive media enquiries from journalists and paparazzi, providing pre-publication advice to journalists on their code of conduct, and managing press complaints.
+He was also involved in the ‘Phone Hacking’ litigation while a paralegal at Atkins Thomson (now Thomson Heath Jenkins) and undertook a long internship at the press pressure group Hacked Off.” -

 Katie is a media law specialist with over 11 years’ experience representing high profile clients in multi-jurisdictional disputes relating principally to defamation, privacy, harassment and data protection.
 She is also involved in phone hacking litigation against News Group Newspapers and MGN Limited.
 Past and present clients range from multinational corporations and leading business figures to international governments and heads of state, high profile politicians and celebrities.